mezzio/mezzio/doc/book/reference/usage-examples.md

 > ```
 >
 > from the application root to start up a web server running on port 8080, and
 > then browse to http://localhost:8080/.
-If you used the Expressive installer,
+If you used the Mezzio installer,
 > the following is equivalent:
 >
 > ```bash